 Yes.
 If the other driver was careless and is at fault, and if you have a valid MD automobile insurance policy, your uninsured motorist's (UM) coverage on your own auto policy will provide insurance coverage for all of your injuries and damages.
-It will then be up to your auto insurance company to...Read more »
+It will then be up to your auto insurance...Read more »

 More facts would have to be known to answer your question.
 But generally speaking, an informed consent is one piece of evidence that must be considered when determining whether malpractice has occurred.
 No matter what the informed consent may provide in terms of possible risks and complications,...Read more »

 It could.
 Here's why: In Maryland, if you were partially at fault in causing your injuries, you may be barred from any recovery under the law known as contributory negligence.
 But, having said that, your question does not provide any facts, and so, it is not possible for me to have an...Read more »

 Yes, if you have collision insurance coverage under your automobile insurance.
 However, you will likely have a deductible that you will have to pay.
 Deductibles are commonly between $250.00 and $1,000.00.

 You would start by getting the medical records and having them reviewed by a medical expert to determine if your dad was getting proper medical and nursing care, and if the bed sores or ulcers were as a result of substandard care.
 Another issue will be whether your father's medical needs...Read more »